reframejs/reframe/docs/overview.template.md

 That's it, we created a web app simply by defining one React component and one page config.
 No build configuration required.

-Yet, Reframe is designed from the ground up to be highly flexible.
+Yet, Reframe is designed from the ground up to be fully flexible.

 <br/>